 How assisted living works

-A typical resident of assisted living is someone who needs help with at least one daily living, self care activity – mainly bathing, personal hygiene, grooming, mobility, eating/cooking, house cleaning, shopping, or transportation.
+A typical resident of assisted living is someone who needs help with at least one daily living, self care activity – mainly bathing (Walk-in Tubs), personal hygiene, grooming, mobility, eating/cooking, house cleaning, shopping, or transportation.
 There is a great variety of services offered from facility to facility.

 Not everyone is the right fit for assisted living.
 Some seniors, especially those who enjoy their freedom and are very independent, may feel confined by living in a facility where there are rules and guidelines to follow, along with living communally.
 On the opposite end of the spectrum, a person who requires a more intensive care regime (such as a dementia patient) may not have their needs met in an assisted living facility.
 Many facilities will perform screenings to determine if someone is the right fit to become a resident.